phonhay103/DFE/README.md

 - 2022.4.14 update Source file.

 # Release Code
 The source code is open, please download from Source.

 Please send an email to xieguowang2018@ia.ac.cn.

-# Running
-1、Download model parameter and source codes

-2、Resize the input image into 1024x960 (zooming in or out along the longest side and keeping the aspect ration, then filling zero for padding. )

-3、Run `python test.py --data_path_test=./dataset/shrink_1024_960/crop/`

-# Training
-Run `python train.py`

 # Dataset
-The training dataset can be synthesised using the [scripts](https://github.com/gwxie/Distorted-Image-With-Flow).
+The training dataset can be synthesised using the [scripts](https://github.com/phonhay103/DFE/tree/main/Distorted-Image-With-Flow).